Computing the logarithmic capacity of compact sets having (infinitely) many components with the Charge Simulation Method: Logarithmic capacity and the CSM

 In view of~\eqref{eqn:cap}, the approximation $h$ of $g$ yields

 The following result gives an error bound for this approximation.

-\begin{lemma} Let $E \subseteq \C$ be compact such that the unbounded connected component $G$ of $E^c$ is bounded by $m$ Jordan curves, and let $g$ be the Green function with pole at infinity of $G$.
-Let $h$ be as in~\eqref{eq:CSM_ansatz}, then
+\begin{lemma} Let $E \subseteq \C$ be compact such that the unbounded connected component $G$ of $E^c$ is bounded by $m$ Jordan curves, and let $g$ be the Green's function with pole at infinity of $G$.
+Let $h$ be as in~\eqref{eq:CSM_ansatz} with~\eqref{eqn:sum_pj}, then

 where $M \coloneq \abs{\hat{c}-c} \leq \max_{\zeta \in \partial G} \abs{h(\zeta)}$ and $\hat{c} \coloneq \lim_{z \to \infty} (g(z) - \log \abs{z}) \in \R$. \end{lemma}

 \begin{proof} As above, let $w_1\in\C\setminus \overline{G}$ be the first charge point.
 The auxiliary functions